 - the Biometrics Module incorporating fingerprints and palm vein technologies (BIO module), for the biometric identity validation of the traveller.
 The BIO module is used at the Border Crossing and two different scanners are used respectively.
 In this regard, the project experimented with a variety of biometric features to also validate the efficacy of other procedures than fingerprint scanners, which have downsides with regard to hygiene, scanning times and efficacy in difficult conditions (e.g. cold hands).
-In both cases the aim is to be able to then compare the fingerprints and/or palm vein images are compared to the relevant information stored in databases (legacy systems in the case of fingerprints and creation of a baseline database for palm vein images) in order to assist the Border Guards to validate the traveller’s identity.
+In both cases the aim is to be able to then compare the fingerprints and/or palm vein images to relevant information stored in databases (legacy systems in the case of fingerprints and a baseline database for palm vein images) in order to assist the Border Guards to validate the traveller’s identity.
 In the context of the project pilot-testing, only simulated data was used.
 However, if implemented in practice, the intention (subject to the necessary legal safeguards), would be to link to relevant border and/or law-enforcement agency databases.

 - the External Legacy and Social interfaces system (ELSI), is used to crosscheck the traveller’s information from legacy systems, such as SIS II, providing the necessary interoperability interfaces.

 - The Risk Based Assessment Tool (RBAT), is designed to cover the necessity of calculating and managing traveller related risks in the Border check procedure in an easy and effective way.
-RBAT is a robust, user friendly and flexible tool to support the decision-making of the border guard.
-RBAT enables a common, harmonised model for risk management and implements a systematic process to stimulate compliance and prevent and/or treat the risk of non-compliance, including risk of fraud and any other risk which appears to threaten the Authorities objectives.
-RBAT will also identify cases that deserve further investigation, facilitating in this way better resources allocation for the Border Managers and Agents and ideally reducing the number of false positives (i.e. persons the agent wrongly believes not to be bona fide travellers).
+RBAT is a robust, user friendly and flexible tool to support the decision-making process of the Border Authorities.
+RBAT enables a common, harmonised model for risk management including risk of fraud and any other risk which appears to threaten the Authorities’ objectives.
+RBAT also identifies cases that deserve further investigation, facilitating in this way better resource allocation for the Border Managers and Agents and ideally reducing the number of false positives (i.e. persons the agent wrongly believes not to be bona fide travellers).
 These risks are key to the performance of the system as they declutter the information provided to the agent by compressing all data into meaningful actionable risk scores that help the agent at the border target any follow up checks and questioning to the traveller.

 - the Integrated Border Control Analytics Tool (BCAT) is a dedicated tool for deploying advanced analytics methodologies to the Border Managers.
 This can be used to provide prognostics as demonstrated for risk and traffic, or it can be used to utilize past travels to identify outliers in behaviour.
 BCAT analysis can reveal otherwise undetected illicit activities or patterns of behaviour that are apparently associated to illicit activities.
-At the same time, BCAT will evaluate the performance of each iBorderCtrl system and its effectiveness.
-BCAT will also discover key patterns in the data associated with either false accept or false rejects of travellers, which can be used for better decision making at border control.
-BCAT will also provide analysis on traffic data, so that it can provide the traffic history and the expected traffic for certain dates.
+At the same time, BCAT evaluates the performance of each iBorderCtrl system and its effectiveness.
+BCAT also discovers key patterns in the data associated with either false accept or false rejects of travellers, which can be used for better decision making at border control.
+BCAT also provides analysis on traffic data, so that it can provide the traffic history and the expected traffic for certain dates.

-The so far collected evidence supports the hypothesis that non-verbal behaviour can be used to detect deception at levels that are statistically significantly greater than chance.
+The so far collected evidence supports the hypothesis that NVB can be used to detect deception at levels that are statistically significantly greater than chance.
 Early evidence was published in and .
 Further publications are forthcoming after peer review.
 Initial iBorderCtrl work was presented in .
 Substantial work has been done in the interim to produce a scalable system that can undergo larger scale trials through web and cloud technologies, supporting the present work.

 It is also important to point out that the target for the Silent Talker component of ADDS is to move to Technology Readiness Level 7 during the programme.
 TRL7 means “system prototype demonstration in operational environment”.
 Regarding the expected accuracy - it would be unrealistic to expect 100% accuracy from any AI-based deception detection technology, no matter how mature.
 Consequently, iBorderCtrl is designed with this in mind.
 (As a comparator, it may be noted that human border guards also do not achieve 100% accuracy in their decisions as to which persons should undergo a thorough check.)

-The consortium is conscious about the role of artificial intelligence based systems and their role in society:
+More generally, the Consortium is mindful of concerns about the role of artificial intelligence-based systems and their role in society:

-- There is no reason to believe that stress is an effective single indicator of deception (in fact there is no indicator that there are any effective single indicators of deception).
+There is no reason to believe that stress is an effective single indicator of deception (in fact there is no indicator that there are any effective single indicators of deception).
 In fact, this is a fundamental assumption of the design of the Silent Talker architecture.
 Silent Talker is not designed to measure stress or any other single indicator.

-The project is well aware of the legal and ethical issues that might arise in the context of the developed component and in particular ADDS.
-Such issues are dedicated to a Work Package of the project , where issues with respect to ethics and data protection are handled in close consultation with an ethics advisor.
+The project is well aware of the legal -in particular data protection- and ethical issues that might arise in the context of the developed component and in particular ADDS.
+Such issues were addressed in a dedicated Work Package of the project , in which they were handled in close consultation with an ethics advisor.

-During the lifespan of the project, the test of the iBorderCtrl system including ADDS, were encapsulated (i.e. isolated off from the real-world environment) so as not result to any legal effects on the data subjects when crossing the border.
-To achieve this, travellers are invited to voluntarily participate in a simulation of a border check using the iBorderCtrl system.
-Any data processing in the iBorderCtrl test pilots is based on informed consent.
-In the first phase of the project, ethical principle and legal safeguards relating to human-machine interaction, privacy, personal data protection and informed consent, etc., have been analysed and integrated into the design of the IborderCtrl tools.
-They are reviewed at each stage of the project’s development and are carried in accordance with an impact assessment.
+During the lifespan of the project, the pilot tests of the iBorderCtrl system including ADDS, were encapsulated (i.e. isolated off from the real-world environment) so as not result to any actual legal effects on the project research participants.
+To achieve this, volunteers were invited to participate in a simulation of a border check using the iBorderCtrl system.
+Any data processing in the iBorderCtrl test pilots was based on informed consent.
+In the first phase of the project, ethical principles and legal safeguards relating to human-machine interaction, privacy, personal data protection and informed consent, etc., were analysed.
+The data, and their use, were reviewed at each stage of the project’s development and then deleted at its conclusion.

 Rothwell, J., Bandar, Z., O'Shea, J. and McLean, D., 2006.
 Silent talker: a new computer‐based system for the analysis of facial cues to deception.
 Applied Cognitive Psychology: The Official Journal of the Society for Applied Research in Memory and Cognition, 20(6), pp.757-777.